Erij7th/Erij7th/README.md

 ## Hi there 👋
-I'm currently working on a robocode	efe
+I'm currently working on a robocode
 Fun Fact: coding has over 100 languages
 Ask me about java